insanitywholesale/inherently.xyz/content/blog/essay-response-to-anti-freedom-post.md

 > The free-softwarians make the argument that without access to the source code, one would not be able to detect the nefarious intent of the bad actors.
 > Let me digress briefly to reminisce about an incident during my career.
 > I was employed by a large investment bank who had asked for (and received) a copy of the source code for Microsoft Windows.

+Let's make this clear, this is an incredibly powerful and wealthy organization doing something that an average user of the same software cannot.

 > This bank then proceeded to make modifications and compile their own custom version of Microsoft Windows which they distributed to tens of thousands of employees.
 > Furthermore, we also wrote custom applications which relied on features of this custom version of MS Windows.
 > You’ll never guess what happened next.